 - Venue hire

-- Purchasing of materials and resources
+- Purchasing of equipment, materials or resources

-Successful grant recipients will be required to:
+Successful grant recipients will be required to do the following:

 Terms and conditions

-- If the Australian Sports Commission (referred to in these terms and conditions as ‘Sport Australia’) decides to issue a grant (Grant) to the applicant under the Women Leaders in Sport Program (Program), the Grant will be made subject to these terms and conditions.
+- If the Australian Sports Commission (ASC) decides to issue a grant (Grant) to the applicant under the Women Leaders in Sport Program (Program), the Grant will be made subject to these terms and conditions.

 - The Recipient must: